X-lab2017/open-digger/REPORT_TEMPLATE.md

 We calculated the activity of global repositories and the top 10 most active repositories are as follows.

 {{sqls.activity-repo-top.text}}

+## Top {{sqls.developers-top.config.topN}} active developers

+We calculated the activity of global developers on GitHub and the top {{sqls.developers-top.config.topN}} most active developers are as follows.

+{{sqls.developers-top.text}}

 ## GitHub Word Cloud